gualberto7/tech-challenge/README.md

 ## Architecture

 The architecture of this project follows a modular approach.
-Each module encapsulates its own functionality, including interfaces, store, services, and components.
+Each module encapsulates its own functionality, including interfaces, store, services, components...
 For example, the Cat module contains everything related to the cat functionality:

 - Interfaces: Defines the data structures used within the module.
 - Store: Manages the state specific to the module.